Snowfork/snowbridge/docs/specs/xcmp.md

 Effects:
 1. H will withdraw 21 PolkaETH from Alice's local account.
-2. The sovereign account of D will be credited with 21 PolkaETH.
+2. The sovereign account of D on H will be credited with 21 PolkaETH.
 3. D will mint 21 PolkaETH into Bob's account.

 ### Alice transfers 21 PolkaETH to Bob on our chain <!-- omit in toc -->